orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

 }
 ```

 Each method of this component delegates to the relevant function inside the PlaylistProxy.
-Testing these methods is quite easy and mocking these is simply achieved using jasmine's &#8220;**createSpyObj**&#8220;:
+Testing these methods is quite easy and mocking these is simply achieved using jasmine's "**createSpyObj**":

 ```typescript
 playlistProxySpy = jasmine.createSpyObj('playlistProxySpy', [